edifice.use_async#

 Edifice will call cancel() on the async fn_coroutine Task in three situations:

-1. If the dependencies change before the fn_coroutine Task completes, then the fn_coroutine Task will be cancelled.
-Then the new fn_coroutine Task will be started after the old fn_coroutine Task completes.
+1. If the dependencies change before the fn_coroutine Task completes, then the fn_coroutine Task will be cancelled if the max_concurrent limit is exceeded so that the new fn_coroutine Task can start.

-2. The use_async Hook returns a function which can be called to cancel the fn_coroutine Task manually.
+2. The use_async Hook returns a function which can be called to cancel the fn_coroutine Tasks manually.
 In the example above, the cancel_fetcher() function can be called to cancel the fetcher.

-3. If this @component is unmounted before the fn_coroutine Task completes, then the fn_coroutine Task will be cancelled.
+3. If this @component is unmounted before the fn_coroutine Tasks complete, then the fn_coroutine Tasks will be cancelled.

 Write your async fn_coroutine function in such a way that it cleans itself up after exceptions.
 If you catch a CancelledError in fn_coroutine then always re-raise it.